javierclb/tutorials/julia.md

   - To run the entire file, you can use the tools on the left hand bar, or `shift-control-enter`
   - You will quickly feel one of the major current issues with Julia environment right now: (time required to plot the first time, which they are working on).

-## Advanced Configuration for your Desktop
+## Advanced Configuration for your Desktop: The Revise workflow
-Two Julia packages which can make editing sourcecode easier are [Revise.jl](https://github.com/timholy/Revise.jl) and [OhMyREPL.jl](https://github.com/KristofferC/OhMyREPL.jl).
-To load these automatically
+It is much easier to edit sourcecode in an editor with [Revise.jl](https://github.com/timholy/Revise.jl).
-- Install them (and, for now, get a different branch of Revise)
+- To get Revise working from within the  Install them (and, for now, get a different branch of Revise)
 ```
 Pkg.add("Revise")
 Pkg.checkout("Revise", "v0.6")
-Pkg.add("OhMyREPL")
 ```
 - Find the `.` files are for your account.
 For example, it is usually at `cd ~` on linux/osx/windows with bash, or in a directory such as `C:\Users\jlperla`
 - Copy [.juliarc.jl](etc/.juliarc.jl) to that directory
+- Another package is
-- Right now, the OhMyREPL is not automatically loading, because it doesn't work well with VS Code.
+REPL, but it doesn't work well with VS Code.
 It can always be manually added in a particular REPL session with `using OhMyREPL`.